ryantd42/NY-Legislative-Git/2023/A7158A-2023/bill.md

   ___________

- Introduced by M. of A. LEE -- read once and referred to the Committee on Environmental Conservation
+ Introduced by M. of A. LEE -- read once and referred to the Committee on Environmental  Conservation  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to establish a moratorium on the installation of synthetic turf pending a comprehensive environmental  and  public  health  study;  to amend the environmental conservation law, in relation to environmental impact assessments of the use of synthetic turf; and providing for the repeal of certain provisions upon expiration thereof
+ AN ACT to establish a moratorium on the installation of  synthetic  turf pending  a  comprehensive  environmental  and public health study; and providing for the repeal of certain provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Legislative findings.
 The legislature finds that increas- ingly, synthetic turf is being installed in many locations in  New  York state, including parks, athletic fields and other settings where natural grass  was previously grown.
 In recent years, crumb rubber fill is being used as a component of synthetic turf and mulch.
 Crumb  rubber  is  the result  of  processing  waste  tires, which contain numerous components, some of which are known to be hazardous to people and  the  environment.
  The hazardous components include arsenic, cadmium, chromium, lead, vana- dium, zinc and acetone.
 Health effects associated with these components, at  dangerous  levels,  include  birth  defects,  cancer, nervous system damage and immune system suppression.
 While various  options  for  waste tire  use  are essential to reducing the significant stockpiles of waste tires, such uses should not threaten or compromise public health.
   The legislature finds that more information is necessary  to  make  an informed  decision  on the appropriate uses of synthetic turf containing crumb rubber.
 In the interest of preventing adverse health  impacts  and contamination to natural resources, the legislature finds that a compre- hensive  environmental  and public health study on the potential threats associated with the use of synthetic turf is warranted.
   Therefore, the legislature finds that it  is  consistent  with  public policy  to  require  such  comprehensive environmental and public health study to be undertaken immediately; and, in the meantime, to temporarily

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06984-01-3
+  LBD06984-02-3
- A. 7158  2
+ A. 7158--A  2

  suspend the installation of synthetic turf products that  contain  crumb rubber.
   §  2.
 Moratorium  on  the installation of synthetic turf.
 1. Defi- nitions.
 For the purposes of this act, the following  terms  shall  have